rullymartanto/reactjs-jumpstart-beginner-mid-advance/frontend/README.md

 # Reactjs JumpStart

 The goal of this jumpstart app is to provide a simple way to get started with Reactjs while also showing several key Reactjs features in Real World.
-For more information please visit https://www.linkedin.com/in/rully-martanto-0b036271/
+Hire Me ! please visit https://www.linkedin.com/in/rully-martanto-0b036271/
 # Reactjs Concepts Covered
 * Defining routes including child routes, authorization and lazy loaded routes
 * Using Component Sharing/Reuse